BIDS/repro-case-studies/case-studies/omesnard.md

 This option was absent from the volumes of documentation, examples and user posts we had studied.
 Overall, it would be a full year of failed yet persistent attempts before simulations with IcoFOAM replicated the findings of Krishnan et al. (2014).

-We moved on to [IBAMR](https://github.com/ibamr/ibamr), an open-source software hosted on GitHub, mainly developed by [Boyce Griffith](http://www.cims.nyu.edu/~griffith/), aiming to reproduce our previous results wtih a different immersed-boundary formulation.
+We moved on to [IBAMR](https://github.com/ibamr/ibamr), an open-source software hosted on GitHub by [Boyce Griffith](http://www.cims.nyu.edu/~griffith/), aiming to reproduce our previous results with another immersed-boundary (in contrast to body-conforming) solver.
 IBAMR implements an immersed-boundary method on a Cartesian grid, allowing adaptive mesh refinement by means of the [SAMRAI](https://computation.llnl.gov/project/SAMRAI) library, and solving the linear systems of equations by means of the [PETSc](http://www.mcs.anl.gov/petsc) library.
 Bhalla et al. (2013) published a detailed validation of the software, while various examples can be found included in the code repository.